Germany's far-right AfD: 'We have a clear mandate to govern' – DW – 09/01/2024

 However, the AfD will likely remain in opposition despite its election successes.
 This is because all other parties have ruled out any direct cooperation with the AfD.

-"We are the number one party in Thuringia," Thuringian AfD state leader Björn Höcke told public broadcaster ARD.
+"We are the No. 1 party in Thuringia," Höcke told public broadcaster ARD.
 He said his party would analyze the results and then approach possible coalition partners.

 However, with or without the AfD, coalition building is set to be difficult in both Thuringia and Saxony.